Automated Drone Image Analysis Tool

 Interface Guide

-The ADIAT interface is build on the QT platform and is comprised of two main components: the “Main Window” where the user provides the inputs required to run the detectors and the “Image Viewer” where the user will be able to see and interact with images were identified as having “areas of interest.”.
+The ADIAT interface is built on the QT platform and is comprised of two main components: the “Main Window” where the user provides the inputs required to run the detectors and the “Image Viewer” where the user will be able to see and interact with images were identified as having “areas of interest.”
 Once the detection algorithm has run, the augmented images with “areas of interest” are also available in the user-selected output folder for viewing outside if ADIAT.

 Main Window